 I love the tropical trend at the moment, I think it’s because it remind me of my childhood growing up in the far east.
 To add a bit of tropical fun to my decor I made this gorgeous tropical fabric birdhouse.

 I actually prefer this tropical fabric version of my birdhouse to the original.
-I will definately be making more of them to decorate my home with.
+I will definitely be making more of them to decorate my home with.
 These birdhouses also make a great gift for someone.
-They are so easy and fun to make for very little cost.
-You can either buy some tropical fabric or even use an old hawaiian shirt or printed blouse to make the birdhouses with.
+They are so easy and fun to make for a very little cost.
+You can either buy some tropical fabric or even use an old Hawaiian shirt or printed blouse to make the birdhouses with.

 What you need to craft a tropical fabric birdhouse

 Tropical print fabric – As the tropical look is really popular at the moment there are loads of tropical fabric prints around.
 I’m sure you’ll find one online you like, you’ll need no more than a fat quarter.

 How to make a tropical fabric birdhouse base

 The birdhouses are made exactly the same way as my original fabric birdhouses except for the roof.
 If you want more detailed instructions for the birdhouse base then the ones below, then click over to the original birdhouse post

 2. Use the template to cut out the seven cardboard pieces.
 Cover with wadding and fabric using the glue gun according to the instructions.
 Don’t forget to cut out a entrance hole.

 3. Sew up the fronts and sides of the tropical fabric birdhouses, using your embroidery thread and a giant cross stitch.
 Also sew a simple stitch around the entrance hole.